Neshri/Introspection/evolving_graphs/rules.md

     Role Isolation: Roles are defined as classes that encapsulate a specific step of a workflow.
 A Role is forbidden from importing, instantiating, or directly calling another sibling Role.
 All data must be passed to it by the Orchestrator.

+    Database Location: The persistent memory database (e.g., memory_db/) must be located at the project root, outside the /evolving_graphs/ Genome.
+It is an external dependency, not part of the agent's mutable codebase.

+    Memory Token Limit: Individual memories stored in the database must not exceed 1,000 tokens, as measured by tiktoken.
+Logic for handling oversized content (e.g., chunking) must exist outside the core MemoryInterface.

 Final Compliance Check:

     Before completing a task, verify all changes against these rules.
+Use the linter to find rule violations.